Effective Date: August 13, 2021

 The security of your Personal Information is important to us, and we strive to implement and maintain reasonable, commercially acceptable security procedures and practices appropriate to the nature of the information we store, in order to protect it from unauthorized access, destruction, use, modification, or disclosure.
 However, please be aware that no method of transmission over the internet, or method of electronic storage is 100% secure and we are unable to guarantee the absolute security of the Personal Information we have collected from you.

 Your Personal Information may be transferred to — and maintained on — computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ from those in your jurisdiction.
-If you are located outside the United States and choose to provide Personal Information to us, please note that we transfer Personal Information to the United States and process it there pursuant to our Privacy Shield Certification.
+If you are located outside the United States and choose to provide Personal Information to us, please note that we transfer Personal Information to the United States.

 Only persons who are age 18 or older have permission to access our Services.
 Our Services are not intended to be used by anyone under the age of 13 (“Children”).
 We do not knowingly collect personally identifiable information from children under 13.
 If you are a parent or guardian and you learn that your Children have provided us with Personal Information, please contact us.
 If we become aware that we have collected Personal Information from a child under age 13 without verification of parental consent, we take steps to remove that information from our servers.

-This section applies only to Users located in the European Union.
+This section applies only to Users located in the European Union and the United Kingdom.